- End of 2nd Half

 Premier League – Follow the Football match between Hull City and Watford live with Eurosport.
 The match starts at 00:00 on 23 April 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Marco Silva or Walter Mazzarri?
+Who will come out on top in the battle of the managers Leonid Slutsky or Marco Silva?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Hull City and Watford?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.